deepaksood619/deepaksood619.github.io/docs/decentralized-applications/bip39.md

 ### Hierarchical Deterministic Wallets

-Your wallet is essentially a whole bunch of numbers (that can “store” coins) linked together starting from a single random number.
+Your wallet is essentially a whole bunch of numbers (that can "store" coins) linked together starting from a single random number.

 That random number can be transformed (with math) into another number.
 That number can be transformed into multiple other numbers (and so on and so forth)